 Non-virtualized GPUs

-In the Linux VDA documentation, non-virtualized GPUs refers to:
+In the Linux VDA documentation, non-virtualized GPUs refer to:

 - GPUs used in Remote PC Access scenarios